playframework/playframework/documentation/manual/about/Philosophy.md

 ## Built for asynchronous programming

 Today’s web applications are integrating more concurrent real-time data, so web frameworks need to support a full asynchronous HTTP programming model.
 Play was initially designed to handle classic web applications with many short-lived requests.
-But now, the event model is the way to go for persistent connections - though Comet, long-polling and WebSockets.
+But now, the event model is the way to go for persistent connections - through Comet, long-polling and WebSockets.

 Play 2 is architected from the start under the assumption that every request is potentially long-lived.
 But that’s not all: we also need a powerful way to schedule and run long-running tasks.
 The Actor-based model is unquestionably the best model today to handle highly concurrent systems, and the best implementation of that model available for both Java and Scala is Akka - so it’s going in.
 Play 2 provides native Akka support for Play applications, making it possible to write highly-distributed systems.